HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 ### How to use different geometry

 In order to describe a detector, one needs an XML file and relevant C++ factory methods.
-To describe a sensitive detector consult the [short description](#sensitive-detectors) and sections 2.11 and 2.12 in [DD4hep manual].
+To describe a sensitive detector consult the [short description](#sensitive-detectors), [Detector documentation](../../Detector/doc/DD4hepInFCCSW.md) and sections 2.11 and 2.12 in [DD4hep manual].
 Further information may be also found on [DD4hep documentation webpage][DD4hep].

 Once XML file is done, it can be passed as a property **detector** to `GeoSvc` which will parse it and translate the geometry to Geant format.